-Law 512A/B - Health Law and Policy Colloquium
+Law 512A/B - Topics in Health Law and Policy Scholarship

 Health care is at the center of many of the most important and controversial policy issues in the U.S. This colloquium provides participants with an opportunity to learn about cutting-edge research in law and policy as they apply to health care.
 It is designed to teach students to be critical readers, to engage in constructive and serious intellectual dialogue, and to explore how scholarly ideas translate into legal and policy practice.

-The remaining five sessions will be for students only.
+The remaining sessions will be for students only.
 During the first session, I will provide background on the field, discuss scholarship and publishing, and teach students how to analyze papers and give productive feedback on works in progress.
-During the other four sessions in which there is no outside speaker, we will instead meet to prepare for discussion of the papers that will be presented in the following two or three workshops.
+During the other sessions in which there is no outside speaker, we will instead meet to prepare for discussion of the papers that will be presented in the following workshops.

 |Jill Horwitz||19F||512A||SEM 1||M 5:30 PM - 7:30 PM||1.0||No||No|